-- The school will offer support to the young person and their family during the transition process, sharing agreed information with their new school/college lead for young carers and their families. - Relevant aspects of the curriculum, such as The National Healthy Schools Programme, PSHCE will be used to encourage positive approaches by all teachers and staff working with young carers. - The school will use the curriculum to promote a full understanding, acceptance of, and respect for, issues such as caring, disability and impairment, for example, embedding the challenges faced by young carers into PSHCE lessons curriculum. - The school will consider alternatives if a young carer is unable to attend out of school activities, such as sports coaching or concerts, due to their caring role.
+- The school will identify those young carers at risk of falling into the Not in Education, Employment or Training (NEET) category and take appropriate actions to address this. - The school will offer support to the young person and their family during the transition process, sharing agreed information with their new school/college lead for young carers and their families. - Relevant aspects of the curriculum, such as The National Healthy Schools Programme, PSHCE will be used to encourage positive approaches by all teachers and staff working with young carers. - The school will use the curriculum to promote a full understanding, acceptance of, and respect for, issues such as caring, disability and impairment, for example, embedding the challenges faced by young carers into PSHCE lessons curriculum. - The school will consider alternatives if a young carer is unable to attend out of school activities, such as sports coaching or concerts, due to their caring role.
 The school will also consider lunch time detentions rather than after school ones. - The school will allow young carers to use a telephone to call home during breaks and lunchtimes so as to reduce any worry they may have about a family member.

 We recognise that some children and young people are at greater risk of experiencing poorer mental health and this includes young carers.
-In Salford, there is a range of organisations and groups offering support, including the iThrive partnership (a group of providers specialising in children and young people's mental health and wellbeing) and the Gaddum Centre.
+In Salford, there is a range of organisations and groups offering support, including the ITHIVE partnership (a group of providers specialising in children and young people's mental health and wellbeing) and the GADDUM Centre.